grype/Ethel/doc/design.md

     ^ self execute: [ :http | http queryAt: #query put: aString ].
 ```

-This is a great way to handle very slim and simple endpoints… The value of the `<path>` pragma will be resolved against the `#endpointPath` (the instance-side method, which, by default, calls the class-side method).
-So, calling this method would result in a GET /things/search?query=aString.
-Endpoints with many parameters are probably best handled as classes of their own, however.

-### Execution Context

-During the execution phase, the **executing method** sets the execution context.
-This context, as previously seen, contains both the HTTP method and the final URL for the request.
-The former is handled via pragmas, like `<get>`, `<post>`, etc. The latter, however, requires a bit of explanation.

-When the client executes an endpoint, it first creates an instance of `ZnClient` and configures it, at the bare minimum, with the base URL of the client.
-It then passes that instance to the endpoint, via `#prepareForExecutingOn:` method.
-There, the endpoint will update the request URL by appending the path returned by its `#endpointPath` method.
-If the **executing method** contains `<path:>` pragma, then its value will be resolved against the class-side  `#endpointPath` value, and the resulting path will be used instead.
-After that, `#configureOn:` is called, which is an empty behavior on `TWSEndpoint` trait.
+When the client executes an endpoint, it first creates an instance of `ZnClient` and configures it with the base URL of the client.
+However, before calling the endpoint's `#configureOn`, the client first calls its `#prepareForExecutingOn:` method.
+There, the endpoint will update the request URL by appending its `#endpointPath`.
+If the **executing method** contains the `<path:>` pragma, then its value will be resolved against the class-side  `#endpointPath` value, and the resulting path will be used instead.
+After that, the endpoint's `#configureOn:` method is called.

 When declaring paths, you can use format strings.
 For example: